uvarc/rc-learning/content/notes/benchmark/index.md

 a) What is the minimum amount of SU needed to finish the entire project?<br>
 b) The user has a deadline of 3 days.
 How many cores should the user request per job?
 How many extra SU will need to be spent compared to the minimum in a)?<br>
 c) Suppose the user did not perform the benchmark and just randomly picked 20 cores per job.
 How much time and how many SU will the user spend for this project?<br>
-d) Repeat b) but this time the deadline is tomorrow.
+d) Repeat b) but this time the deadline is in 50 hours.

 <details><summary>Show answer</summary>
 a) Since each job could not finish within the 7-day limit using 1 core, we need to find the smallest $N$ such that $t\le7$ days.
 On one hand, the restriction is